Hope2925/IQ_Bootcamp_2023/GIT/ACTIVITY.md

 ### Connecting Git & Github Demo

 1. Open this Github repository on Github:
-    - In general, you'd be able to use an already created one or create one on Github first.
+    - In general, you'd be able to use an already created one on your PC (e.g. using mkdir) or create one on Github first.
 2. **Clone** the repository onto your local machine
     - This 'downloads' it onto your personal machine.
 The term clone is used because it should be identical.
     1. Click on the green button that says “<> Code”.
 Click the https version to use a personal access token and the ssh version to use an ssh key.